synecdokey/dotfiles/readme.md

   such is the world we live in
 - `fish` as my shell.
 It's smart and spares me a lot of typing (relatively speaking)

-There's also a small `brew` script that installs the stuff I like to use without me having to remember it all.